 Top UK Universities For Economics - Ranking & League Table

 Here’s our full guide on the top universities for Economic studies in the UK.
-We have curated a list of high-ranking universities which offer affordable, globally-recognized qualifications for Economics.
+We have curated a list of high-ranking universities which offer affordable, globally-recognised qualifications for Economics.

 Table of Contents

 The University League Table for Economics shows some of the top ranking universities to study Economics in the UK.
-We’ve compiled a list of universities you should look out for, sorted by UK and global ranking as well entry requirements.
+We’ve compiled a list of the top 10 universities you should look out for, sorted by UK rankings, courses offered, fees, duration and TEF ratings; based on the Complete University Guide 2025.

 Top Economics Schools In The UK

 The University of Warwick has the top economics programme in the UK.
-Warwick also ranks 11th overall in the UK and is considered one of the top global universities for economics.
+Warwick also ranks 5th for this subject in the UK and is considered one of the top global universities for economics.
 Many prominent alumni from Warwick have gone on to become CEOs and directors in major corporations and international organisations, making this an excellent choice for prospective economists.

 Need advice about applying to a UK university?
 We are here to help.
 Book a free appointment with us now!